Get started with Gomboc Community Edition

 Paste your Personal Access Token into the Api Key field.
 Run

-Gomboc: Test Api Keyfrom the command and enable "Scan on File Save".\
+Gomboc: Test Api Keyfrom the command and enable "Scan on File Save".

-1.3 Run your first scan & apply fixes
+3. Run your first scan

 Create a project with a Terraform file.